canonical/traefik-k8s-operator/README.md

 ### Providing ingress proxying

-This charm can be related via the `ingress-per-unit` relation with the `prometheus-k8s` charm built from the [`johnsca:traefik-ingress-unit`](https://github.com/johnsca/prometheus-operator/tree/traefik-ingress-unit) branch:
+This charm can be related via the `ingress-per-unit` relation with the `prometheus-k8s` charm built from the [`ingress` branch](https://github.com/canonical/prometheus-operator/tree/ingress):

 ```sh
 juju add-relation traefik-ingress:ingress-per-unit prometheus-k8s